OpenDDS/OpenDDS/docs/android.md

    - Required to use RTPS Peer Discovery:
      - `$DDS_ROOT/lib/libOpenDDS_Rtps.so`

-   - Required to use the Information Repository Peer Discovery:
+   - Required to use the DCPSInfoRepo Peer Discovery:
      - `$DDS_ROOT/lib/libOpenDDS_InfoRepoDiscovery.so`
        - Depends on `$ACE_ROOT/lib/libTAO_PortableServer.so`